icy/icy_picture_modify/README.md

 ## FEATURES

-  Normal users in Piwigo system can delete image or modify image's metadata (author, date, tags, description, metada, linking/represented categories).
+  Normal users in Piwigo system can delete image or modify image's metadata (author, date, tags, description, date, linking/represented categories).
   They can upload some images to some categories.

   Advanced ACL allows users to work with any set of images / categories.